paulobeckhauser/minishell/README.md

 - Search and launch the right executable (based on the PATH variable or using a relative or an absolute path) - :x:

 **Signal Handling**
-- Avoid using more than one global variable to indicate a received signal - :white_check_mark:
+- Avoid using more than one global variable to indicate a received signal - :x:

 **Quote Handling**
 - Handle ' (single quote) - :x: